 The sweet old back bathroom will also need attention at some point, too.
 When we moved in, Birdy made me promise I would never ever ever take down the wallpaper.
 (I did not promise, but I did say we would leave it up as long as we could.
 I mean come on, look at those sheep.
 It was meant for us.)
-And with four girls in this house who are growing up faster than I can handle, I’m thinking an extra functional bathroom with a shower and hopefully a double sink is going to be a sanity-saving necessity.
+And with four girls in this house who are growing up faster than I can handle, I’m thinking an extra functional bathroom with cheap showers and hopefully a double sink is going to be a sanity-saving necessity.

 And another biggie on the list is the eventual replacement of the windows.
 They are beautiful and old but leaky and rattly and happily letting all our heat slip out of their casings.

 Our approach to these projects is not to rush into them, but to approach them wisely and do them well.
 I think in the past we’ve been guilty of putting a band-aid on a home project telling ourselves we’d do a more upscale improvement when we could afford it or had more time.
 But those band-aids often turn into years of living with a mediocre replacement.